phucmap85/Quidk-website/extension/README.md

-# Quidk Extension - A fastest way to shorten the text
+# Quidk - Text Summarization
+The fastest way to shorten the text